mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 $\delta W = -P dV$ is mechanical work,
 $\delta W^\prime$ is sum of other works.

-The first law is law of energy.
+The first law is the law of energy.

 ### 2.3 Second law
 Entropy never decreases.